Accademia Gallery

 Can you take pictures in the Accademia Gallery?

-Yes, you can take pictures inside the Accademia Gallery, but some restrictions exist.
+Yes, you can take pictures inside the Accademia Gallery with some restrictions.
 Photography is allowed, but the use of flash is not permitted as it could damage the works of art.
 Furthermore, there are areas within the gallery where photography is not allowed, particularly near some more sensitive artworks.
 Always respect the museum's rules and the art on display, and refrain from using flash photography to preserve the pieces and maintain the atmosphere for all visitors.
+Consider reading the on-site photography guidelines for a better experience.

 How far apart are Uffizi and Accademia?